 WRRM OPS derives hourly risk metrics, such as Fire Size Potential, for the entire SDG&E service territory

 WRRM OPS is the first real-time wildfire risk monitoring system in the Nation that utilizes advanced fire behavior simulation modeling.
-The system models over 20 million wildfire simulations a day, something that is only possible with the advanced capabilities of Wildfire Analyst API.
+The system models over 20 million wildfire simulations a day, something that is only possible with the advanced capabilities of Wildfire Analyst Enterprise.